datacarpentry/organization-genomics/_episodes/03-ncbi-sra.md

 questions:
 - "How do I access public sequencing data?"
 objectives:
-- "Be aware that public genomic data is available"
+- "Be aware that public genomic data is available."
-- "Understand how to access and download this data"
+- "Understand how to access and download this data."
 keypoints:
 - "Public data repositories are a great source of genomic data."
 ---